 There are no specific requirements regarding the selection of an investment adviser.
-However, the selected adviser must comply with the general rules under the Spanish statutory regulations regarding professional competence and good repute requirements, and must not imply any conflict of interest for the entity.
+However, the selected adviser must comply with the general rules under the Spanish statutory regulations regarding professional competence and good repute requirements and the selection of the relevant investment adviser must not imply any conflict of interest for the entity.

-Furthermore, and although investment advisers may only issue recommendations, they may also advise the SGIIC about any relevant aspect it requires, provided that it complies with the statutory provisions.
+Furthermore, and although investment advisers may only issue recommendations, they may also advise the SGIIC on any relevant aspect, provided that they comply with the statutory provisions.
 Thus, the investment adviser may recommend the purchase or the selling of certain securities, when to carry out the relevant transaction and the order to be executed, etc.

-Under RD 1082/2012, the prospectus will include a reference to any external investment adviser, including its legal name or identity.
-Likewise, it will state all the conditions foreseen in the contract which may be of relevance for the participants, including a reference to the assessment costs incurred by the fund.
+The prospectus will include the legal name of any external investment adviser, all the conditions regarding their engagement which may be of relevance for the participants, including a reference to the assessment costs that will be incurred by the fund.